-The Center is pleased to be able to hold programs at which this screening can be done for a subsidized rate of $180 per person.
-The subsidized screening is made possible by a grant from the Jewish Federation of Metropolitan Chicago and supported in part by IDT Integrated DNA Technologies.
+The Center is pleased to be able to hold programs at which this screening can be done for a subsidized rate of $199 per person.
+The subsidized screening is made possible by a grant from the Jewish Federation of Metropolitan Chicago.
 If you have any type of insurance coverage, your costs may be less.
 Please see the section below entitled “How much does the program cost?”

-Genetic Education and Screening for Young Jewish Adults is a subsidized genetic screening program offered by the Center for Jewish Genetics six times throughout the year.
-The program is funded by a grant from the Jewish Federation of Metropolitan Chicago and supported in part by IDT Integrated DNA Technologies.
+Genetic Education and Screening for Young Jewish Adults is a subsidized genetic education, counseling and screening program offered by the Center for Jewish Genetics bimonthly.
+The program is funded by a grant from the Jewish Federation of Metropolitan Chicago.

 The program includes:

 No, the Center does not offer screening for cancer predisposition genes.
 Instead, we recommend those with a strong family history of breast, ovarian, colon, or other cancers meet with a genetic counselor to assess whether the cancer in their family is likely hereditary, and to discuss screening if appropriate.
 For more information on hereditary cancer, please visit our website at www.jewishgenetics.org.

 The subsidized screening costs $199 per person, although it may cost less depending on your insurance coverage.
 The Center guarantees that if you use insurance, you will be responsible for no more than $199 even if insurance denies coverage for the test.
 If your insurance does cover part of the testing then your responsibility would be the difference remaining.